 Baking is always the tricky part to fruitcake making.
 Fruitcakes need to be baked in slow ovens – i.e., 275ºF or less for several hours.
 Baking at too high a temperature will result in a dry cake.
-Bake the fruitcakes in the lower third of the oven and include a small pan of water on the shelf below the cake.
+Bake the fruitcake in the center of the oven rack that is positioned in the lower third of the oven.
+This will allow for adequate airflow needed for the cake to bake properly.
+Include a small pan of hot tap water on the shelf below the cake.
 The steam from the water will help to keep the cake moist as it bakes.

 If the cake starts to darken too much before it is baked, loosely tent a piece of tin foil over the top of the cake.
 However, only do this if the cake top has completely set all over as, otherwise, the tin foil will stick to the cake and pull some of the batter away from it thus ruining the look of the cake top.

 The cake is done when it is firm to the touch and a cake tester or wooden skewer inserted into the cake center comes out relatively clean but with some moisture on it.
 The cake should not, however, be doughy.
 I generally start testing my cake about ½ hour before its designated baking time is up, then check it at 15-minute intervals until it is done.
 The blue cake tester in the photo below is actually a cake thermometer.
 If the tip of the thermometer turns bright red after having been inserted into the center of the cake for 5 seconds, the cake is done.

 Cool the cake for about 40 minutes before carefully removing it from the pan and transferring it to a wire rack to cool completely.
 Because a fruit cake is a dense cake, this will take several hours or overnight.

 Once the cake has cooled, I brush a light coating of rum or brandy – whatever I have used in the cake – all over the cake.
 This adds more flavour and helps to maintain the cake’s moisture.